endlesstory0428/Graph-Cities/README.md

 replacing dataset\_name with the name of your data set as per the directory structure.

-If the dataset you are analyzing isn't an undirected format (meaning each edge (u,v) in the edgelist also has an accompanying edge (v,u)) than run the following command to convert to an undirected format:
+If the dataset you are analyzing isn't in an undirected format (every edge (u,v) in an undirected graph edgelist also has an accompanying edge (v,u)) than run the following command instead to sanitize and convert to an undirected
+format:

 ```bash
 make GRAPH=dataset_name union
 ```
+Both sanitation commands create two metadata files called `dataset_name-metadata.json` and `dataset_name.cc-info.json` containing basic metadata and connected-component metadata respectively.

 ## Decompositions